thomasdstewart/rpi-benchmarks/README.md

 ```

 ### Copying System to Media
-The following command copy the system to the media for the 32bit test
+Both SD card and USB disk had new parition tables created and new blank empty filesystems created with apropreate lables so they would mount in consistant places.
+The following commands were used to copy the system to the media for the 32bit test.
 ```
 sudo rm -r -f /media/thomas/root/* /media/thomas/boot/*
 sudo rsync -cax --delete ./pi32/. /media/thomas/root/.
 sudo rsync -crptx --delete ./pi32/boot/. /media/thomas/boot/.
 sudo umount /media/thomas/boot /media/thomas/root
 ```

-Later to update to the 64 bit test (note that the Linux src will remain on the same inodes on disk):
+Later to update to the 64 bit system the following commands were used (note that the Linux src will remain on the same inodes on disk):
 ```
 sudo rsync -cax --delete ./pi64/. /media/thomas/root/.
 sudo rsync -crptx --delete ./pi64/boot/. /media/thomas/boot/.